cyberofficial/CyberPatchMaker/docs/gui-usage.md

 - **Disable backup (--backup=false)**: Skip backup creation
   - Saves disk space
   - Not recommended for production use
+- **Ignore 1GB limit (use with caution)**: Bypass the 1GB patch size safety limit
+  - Allows self-contained executables with patches larger than 1GB
+  - Use only when necessary (e.g., large game updates)
+  - Increases memory usage during patch loading

 #### Custom Instructions
 - Add custom messages for end users